-Over a lifetime, we change our clothes hundreds—even thousands—of times.
-Life is a “dressed event” for human beings.
-Perhaps particularly so for women.
-Yet there are always certain clothes which stick out in our memory.
+Over a lifetime, a person changes clothes thousands of times.
+Life is a “dressed event” for human beings—perhaps particularly so for women.
+Yet there are always certain clothes that stick out in our memories.
 Favourite dresses.
 Utterly disastrous outfits.
 Something we desperately wanted, but never managed to possess….

 What would it mean to think about a person’s lifetime in terms of her clothing?
 What stories might she tell?
 What secrets would she keep?
 Or break and share?